On phenomenological parametrizations for the luminosity distance of gravitational waves: Confronting theory and parametrizations

 In the top panels of Fig.~\ref{fig:dX} we show the results of a least squares fit between $\delta_X,\Xi_X$ and the predictions of $A$, $B$ and DHOST models.
 The best fit parameters are reported in the first and second columns of Table~\ref{tab:paramvalues2}.
 Comparing with Table~\ref{tab:paramvalues}, we see that the fit is similar to the one obtained with $\delta_I$ and $\Xi_I$.
-This is confirmed by the values of $\chi^2$ reported in Table~\ref{tab:chi} which show a significant improvement for the fits to $\delta(z)$.
+This is confirmed by the {estimators} reported in Table~\ref{tab:chi} which show a significant improvement for the fits to {$\delta$}.

 From the results of the previous section, we also conclude that $\delta_X$ and $\Xi_X$ perform better than the parametrizations labeled $II$ and $III$.
 In order to summarise the results for $\delta_X$ and $\Xi_X$, Table~\ref{tab:paramvalues2} also shows the best fit parameters for DHOST gravity.
 Notice that for DHOST gravity the parameters obtained from $\delta_X$ satisfy $\Xi_0>1$ and $n>r$, while for EsGB we have $\Xi_0<1$ and $n<r$.
-These properties are related to the profile of $\delta(z)$ near the origin.
+These properties are related to the profile of {$\delta$} near the origin.